 Instead of creating a consistent routine to address both my old and new concerns (hello, maskne), I put skin care regularity on the backburner.
 This quick pivot in practices left my face recovering from whiplash.

-As we settle into 2021, I want to set three skin care and beauty resolutions to hold myself to for the next twelve months.
+As we settle into the idea of 2022, I want to set three skin care and beauty resolutions to hold myself to for the next twelve months.
 Sure, this is much easier said than done, but I hope you’ll all hold me accountable.

 Double Down on Consistency